 York Christmas Market is a six week long, free to enter festive shopping experience in the heart of the historic city of York.
 Over 100 wooden chalets line York’s pedestrian streets selling unique and locally made arts and crafts.
 There is also local produce for sale including Yorkshire Gin, fudge and artisan chocolate with lots of free samples to tempt shoppers.

 The market is beautifully illuminated at night and throughout the day festive buskers and bands help to create a lively, convivial atmosphere.
 The centerpiece of the market is Thor’s Tipi, a huge canvas pop up bar where shoppers can revive with a mulled wine or hot chocolate on sheepskin covered benches in front of an open log fire.
-It’s easy to see why this is one of the best Christmas markets in Europe.

 For sightseers, the market is just a five-minute walk from York Minster and the famous The Shambles.
 There is plentiful fee-paying parking near the market or it is a short, fifteen-minute walk to York’s Victorian era railway station.